websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/content-page-editor-user-interface-reference.md

 ### Device Display

-Click on the device icons to access DXP's Responsive Layout Editor, where you can view and configure your Content Page layout for different screen sizes.
-For example, if you want to optimize the page layout for phones, you can edit and preview the content using a phone screen layout.
+Click the device icons to access DXP's Responsive Layout Editor, where you can view and configure your Content Page layout for different screen sizes, such as desktop, phone, or tablet.
 These layout controls include

 - Desktop
 - Tablet